tete1030/openwrt-fastbuild-actions/README.md

 The **three building modes**:

-- For every release, the `docker-build` mode setups "base builder" and builds OpenWrt freshly.
+- For every release, the `build-base` mode setups "base builder" and builds OpenWrt freshly.
 It produces a firmware and a "base builder".
 The builder is named as `t/o:latest` and stored in Docker Hub.<sup>1</sup><sup>2</sup>
-- For every push, the `docker-build-inc` mode setups "incremental builder `t/o:latest-inc`" based on its own previous "incremental builder `t/o:latest-inc`" (same name).
+- For every push, the `build-inc` mode setups "incremental builder `t/o:latest-inc`" based on its own previous "incremental builder `t/o:latest-inc`" (same name).
 It also builds a new firmware.
 Finally it saves back the new builder to Docker Hub, overwriting the old one.<sup>2</sup>
-- For every push, the `docker-build-package` mode setups "incremental builder `t/o:latest-package`" based on its own previous "incremental builder `t/o:latest-package`" (same name).
+- For every push, the `build-package` mode setups "incremental builder `t/o:latest-package`" based on its own previous "incremental builder `t/o:latest-package`" (same name).
 It also builds packages (*.ipkg).
 Finally it saves back the new builder to Docker Hub, overwriting the old one.<sup>2</sup>

-<sup>[1] *For `docker-build` mode, there are also an intermediate builder `t/o:latest-build` and cache `t/o:latest-buildcache`、`t/o:latest-cache`.
+<sup>[1] *For `build-base` mode, there are also an intermediate builder `t/o:latest-build` and cache `t/o:latest-buildcache`、`t/o:latest-cache`.
 You don't need to care them.*</sup>
 <sup>[2] *For all modes, there are also test builders `t/o:test-latest*`.
 You don't need to care them.*</sup>

 You may notice that until now the three builders are not connected.
 The latter two builders actually relies on pulling from the first builder:

-- For first time building of `docker-build-inc` mode, `t/o:latest` builder is used as the basis builder, rather than the default basis `t/o:latest-inc` (Because by the time it doesn't exist).
+- For first time building of `build-inc` mode, `t/o:latest` builder is used as the basis builder, rather than the default basis `t/o:latest-inc` (Because by the time it doesn't exist).
 The job will automatically do this if `t/o:latest-inc` does not exist.
 To manually trigger this, see [Re-create your incremental builders](#re-create-your-incremental-builders-重建增量构建器).

-- The same logic also applies to the first time usage of `docker-build-package` mode.
+- The same logic also applies to the first time usage of `build-package` mode.

 ---